 This part has a longer C/O time than the average of all the parts.
 It is dragging the average higher as well.
 Investigate the entire set of parts that go across this process and find the optimal sequence to run them that minimizes that C/O time across entire spectrum of parts.
 Create a "Scheduling Sequence" or "Wheel" that optimizes this operation.

-Be careful, because the IDEAL sequence for one operation may NOT be the ideal sequence to run the the parts in the next operation if you plan to FIFO into the next operation.
+because the IDEAL sequence for one operation may NOT be the ideal sequence to run the the parts in the next operation if you plan to FIFO into the next operation.
 Optimizing one operation could sub-optimize (or make it worse) the changeover times at the next operation.
 The goal is to optimize the most valuable operation to get the most out of the entire Value Stream.

 Find the right sequence and the Economic Order Quantity that optimizes the ENTIRE value stream.

 Whenever possible capture an actual event to get a snapshot of a cycle time, changeover time, and all the other metrics.
 However the GB/BB Project Manager should also have historical data to run measures of central tendency and dispersion over a long term sample.

 Often times a part number will be split among two or more machines at a process step.
 This further complicates the value stream map but can also be ripe for opportunity due to the complexity and number of variables to improve.
 This should be modeled within the map.

 The Availability is dragging down the OEE.
 There were two events of unplanned downtime >15 each for a total of 39 minutes.
 Those two events could be examined using root cause (5-Why) and improvements put in place and possibly read-across to other machines or parts.

 There is one attendant for every 4 welders.
 This ratio should be reviewed by conducting a job study to find out if the ratio should be increased or decreased to maximize the time without over-working or underutilizing the person.
 And although a study may show proper utilization, it still may be possible to train the person to be more efficient.